Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The Hazardous Substance Remedial Fund and Sites Registry fulfill obligations under Sections 455B.424, 455B.426 and 455B.427 of the Code of Iowa.
 These sections require a full accounting to the Legislature and the Governor regarding the Hazardous Substance Remedial Fund and a report regarding sites listed on the Registry of Hazardous Waste Disposal Sites each January.
 The web site is updated as new information becomes available throughout the year.
-This report and reports for prior years are available on CD by request from Matt Culp at 515-725-8337 or Matt.Culp@dnr.iowa.gov.
+This report and reports for prior years are available by contacting Matt Culp at 515-725-8337 or Matt.Culp@dnr.iowa.gov.

 When a site is listed on the registry, a notice of listing is recorded in the county recorders office and becomes part of the chain of title.
 Iowa Code section 455B.430 prohibits (1) any "substantial change" in the use of the property without prior written approval by the director of the IDNR; and (2) any sale, conveyance or transfer of title to the property without the director's prior approval.
 Property owners should submit a written request for approval to the director of the IDNR explaining the planned change in use or the proposed sale of the property.
 The director is required to respond within thirty days.
 Property owners may appeal an adverse decision of the director and request an administrative hearing.
 See Iowa Code section 455B.430(3).

 If the director has reason to believe there has been a substantial change in use or sale without prior approval, he may file an action in Iowa District Court to enjoin the activity and assess a penalty up to $1,000 per day of violation.